Strange But True Car Tricks Every Driver Should Know

 Whatever the reason, sometimes you need to purge your car’s bumper of old stickers, but anyone who’s ever attempted to do this knows that it’s easier said than done.

 A simple way to remove old stickers without damaging your car is to use damp newspaper.
 Just wet a piece of newspaper and lay it over the sticker for about 15 minutes.
 This will soften the adhesive residue and make it easier to wipe off.
-It works for stickers on the windshield as well.
+It works for stickers on the windshield as well — even car dealers use this trick:

 Clean Floor Mats In The Washing Machine